Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Exploring the Tradeoffs between Privacy and Utility

 \section{Exploring the Tradeoffs between Privacy and Utility}

-We see a similar trade-off between utility and privacy when using Presidio annotations in Figure ~\ref{fig:appendix-fft}, as observed in Figure~\ref{fig:fft}.
+\textbf{Full Fine-tuning}: We see a similar trade-off between utility and privacy when using Presidio annotations in Figure ~\ref{fig:appendix-fft}, as observed in Figure~\ref{fig:fft}.
 For the CustomerSim dataset, we notice that privacy decreases at the beginning of training, while utility improves.
 However, as training progresses, both metrics start to worsen.
 In contrast, the SynBio dataset shows a decline in both utility and privacy, except for the Pythia model, which initially experiences an improvement in utility during the first few epochs.

-A similar pattern as in Figure~\ref{fig:combined_dp} using GPT-4 annotations, has also emerged in figure \ref{fig:appendix-dp-csim} using Presidio annotations.
-We observe that in the CustomerSim dataset \ref{fig:appendix-dp-csim}, DP maintains privacy effectively with minimal degradation.
+\textbf{DP-SGD} : A similar pattern as in Figure~\ref{fig:combined_dp} using GPT-4 annotations, has also emerged in Figure \ref{fig:appendix-dp-csim} using Presidio annotations.
+We observe that in the CustomerSim dataset, DP maintains privacy effectively with minimal degradation.
 However, when it comes to utility, we notice that lower noise values lead to better utility, but also result in a decrease in privacy.
-The same holds true for the SynBio dataset \ref{fig:appendix-dp-pii}, with the only exception being Gemma experiencing a decline in utility after a few iterations.
+The same holds true for the SynBio dataset in Figure \ref{fig:appendix-dp-pii}, with the only exception being Gemma experiencing a decline in utility after a few iterations.

-Comparing the results from Figures \ref{fig:appendix-lora16-csim} and \ref{fig:appendix-lora32-csim} using Presidio annotations with Figure~\ref{fig:combined_lora}, which used GPT-4 annotations, we can observe the same trend.
+\textbf{LoRA }: Comparing the results from Figures \ref{fig:appendix-lora16-csim} and \ref{fig:appendix-lora32-csim} using Presidio annotations with Figure~\ref{fig:combined_lora}, which used GPT-4 annotations, we can observe the same trend.
 This suggests that the findings are consistent across different annotation methods.
-Similarly, when we analyze the trade-off for the SynBio dataset in Figures ~\ref{fig:appendix-lora16-pii} and \ref{fig:appendix-lora32-pii}, we see similar observations to those discussed in Figure~\ref{fig:combined_lora_synbio}, using GPT-4 annotations.
+Similarly, when we analyze the trade-off for the SynBio dataset in Figures ~\ref{fig:appendix-lora16-pii} and \ref{fig:appendix-lora32-pii}, we see similar observations as we observed in Figure \ref{fig:combined_lora_synbio} using GPT-4 annotations.

-Analyzing the trade-offs between privacy, utility, and efficiency in Figures~\ref{fig:appendix-fdl_csim} and \ref{fig:appendix-fdl_pii} for CustomerSim and SynBio using Presidio annotations reveals the same efficiency ranking observed in Figure~\ref{fig:combined_fdl} with GPT-4 annotations.
-LoRA is the most efficient method, while DP is the least efficient, requireing the highest number of FLOPs.
+We analyze the trade-offs between privacy, utility, and efficiency for different privacy measures over SynBio with both GPT4 and Presidio annotations.
+Figures~\ref{fig:appendix-fdl_csim} , \ref{fig:appendix-fdl_pii} for CustomerSim and SynBio using Presidio annotations and our privacy measure reveals the same as observed in Figure~\ref{fig:combined_fdl} with GPT-4 annotations.
+We also show the same for the other privacy measures -- (a) privacy loss in Figures \ref{fig:appendix-fdl_pl_csim}, \ref{fig:appendix-fdl_pl_pii-gpt4}, and \ref{fig:appendix-fdl_pl_pii} , and (b) exposure in Figure \ref{fig:appendix-fdl_exp_csim}.